 School Health Week is a government initiative aimed at addressing the lack of basic health care services available to disadvantaged children in rural areas.
 Part of this programme includes paying special attention to health screening in high-priority areas, as well as education about menstrual sanitation and sexual education.
 It’s an alarming fact that many South African schoolgirls are forced to miss school because they are unable to afford sanitary products.
 Likewise, teenage pregnancy and HIV infections are exceptionally high in our country and this is often due to a lack of sexual awareness.
 Bloom, a leading health insurance broker, together with Momentum Health4Me, are in full support of this initiative.
 Find out how you can be part of alleviating poverty and the importance of healthcare for children.
+To ensure your family is covered, you can get medical insurance quotes tailored to your needs.

 What is sexual health awareness?